-The answer is … maybe.
+The answer to whether coffee and diabetes is good or bad is … maybe.
 For many years now, conflicting studies have been published that alternately tout coffee for its beneficial properties, then condemn it as the scourge of healthy people everywhere.
 What’s a coffee lover to do?

-The upshot is, the jury’s still out on how coffee affects diabetics and potential diabetics.
-Until more conclusive evidence is offered as to the efficacy of coffee in improving health for diabetics, moderation is probably the wisest course.
+The jury’s still out on how coffee affects people with diabetes and those who may develop diabetes.
+Until more conclusive evidence is offered as to the efficacy of coffee in improving your health moderation is probably the wisest course.
 And next time you reach for a cup of java, you might want to make it a decaf!

 If you’d like to know more about the effects of coffee and caffeine on diabetes, speak with your health care practitioner.